-Belmont has just become one of the first cities in North Carolina to feature free public wi-fi in its common areas.
+Belmont recently became one of the first cities in North Carolina to feature free public wi-fi in its common areas.

 North Carolina’s own Open Broadband ISP signed a contract with the City of Belmont to provide its 1-gigabit wireless internet service for free to anyone around the main street area.